Upgrading NGINX Ingress controller with integrated Wallarm modules¶

 . -

-Each pod status should be STATUS: Running or READY: N/N. For example:
+The pod status should be STATUS: Running and READY: N/N:

 Send the request with the test Path Traversal attack to the Wallarm Ingress controller address: